modelica/efmi-standard.org/content/introduction.md

  2. [eFMI highlights](#eFMI-highlights)
  3. [Project organization and community](#Project-organization-and-community)

-In a nutshell, eFMI can be depicted as a bridge between the modelling & simulation and the embedded software world; it can be summarized in three sentences:
+In a nutshell, eFMI can be depicted as a bridge between the modeling & simulation and the embedded software world; it can be summarized in three sentences:

 > _"The eFMI Standard is an open standard for the step-wise, model-transformation-based development of advanced control functions suited for safety-critical and real time targets.
-Its container architecture defines the common ground for collaboration among the stake-holders and tooling along the various abstraction levels from high-level modelling and simulation – e.g., a-causal, equation-based physics in Modelica – down to actual embedded code.
+Its container architecture defines the common ground for collaboration among the stake-holders and tooling along the various abstraction levels from high-level modeling and simulation – e.g., a-causal, equation-based physics in Modelica – down to actual embedded code.
 The model representations it defines are interlinked for traceability and semi-automatic code generation and do not only capture functional, but also non-functional quality requirements like coding standards, static memory allocation, worst time execution and documentation, eventually enabling credible development within a standardized workspace."_ -- eFMI in three sentences.

 # eFMI overview{id="eFMI-overview"}